enactjs/samples/sandstone/custom-skin/README-devs.md

 Please add RGB at the end display name if the color must be represented as a comma-separated RGB value (ex: `Component Text Color RGB`).

-When we add all those variables to their arrays please add them at the same index as this is the method by which we do most of the operations.
+When we add all those variables to their arrays please add them at the same index as this is the method by which we do most of the operations (ex: if `TextSubColor` has index 2 in `colors` array `setTextSubColor` should have the same index in the `setColors` array and so on).

 Next, please go to the util.js for generating colors including a new color.
 Here, generateColors function returns an array of colors that contains all the colors we use for auto mode.
 Please insert a new value in that array at the index you inserted the color in all those arrays back in the MainPanel.js.
-The value is chosen thus:
+The value is determined as described below:

 If the default hex value for our property is equal to another's, we copy that property's return element for the new one (ex: `Text Sub Color` has the same default value as `Component Text Sub Color RGB` so they